kunalkhirwar/nosql-challenge/README.md

 **Part 2: Update the Database**

-Used '*NoSQL_setup_starter.ipynb*' for this section of the challenge.
+Used '*NoSQL_setup.ipynb*' for this section of the challenge.

 The magazine editors have some requested modifications for the database before I could perform any queries or analysis for them.
 Made the following changes to the **establishments** collection: